14 questions to ask a mortgage lender

 • A loan processor verifies the information on your loan application.

-• An underwriter reviews your credit and finances to decide if your loan application is able to be approved by the lender.
+• An underwriter reviews your credit and finances to decide if your loan application can be approved by the lender.

 • You may want a real estate lawyer to review your purchase agreement and represent you at closing.